New Product Announcement Vacuum Collection Holding and Transfer System.

 Very low heat transfer to the fluid being used to create the vacuum, most of the heat is dissipated in the open air of the closed coupling of the motor shaft and the pump seal dissipating heat to the open air in the pump room.
 This increases ease of vacuum creation while having to consistently use the same fluid in the tank.

 The Tornado effect feeding into the Eddy effect creates a non-obstructing, non-internal pump parts contact, macerating / chopping effect with the material suspended in the fluid.

-The Eddy Pump does not cavitate when the fluid viscosity or head pressure changes occur nor while removing the air from the piping system.
+The EDDY Pump does not cavitate when the fluid viscosity or head pressure changes occur nor while removing the air from the piping system.
 This also greatly reduces the ability to heat the fluid.

 Continuous Duty pump.
-Eddy Pump has been in use on the USS KEARSARGE brine application for 12 years, with only two seal changes performed on the pumps in that time span and with no operational downtime.
+EDDY Pump has been in use on the USS KEARSARGE brine application for 12 years, with only two seal changes performed on the pumps in that time span and with no operational downtime.

-Due to the continuous duty of the Eddy Pumps, it is possible to implement continuous vacuum creation, maintaining 18 Hg with a vacuum release valve, versus the 14- 18 Hg set point and duty cycling the pumps on and off.
-This keeps the velocity inside the piping much higher, preventing build-up of urine crystals and other pipe clogging issues that occur when lower velocity is present while passing the material thru the piping.
+Due to the continuous duty of the EDDY Pumps, it is possible to implement continuous vacuum creation, maintaining 18 Hg with a vacuum release valve, versus the 14- 18 Hg set point and duty cycling the pumps on and off.
+This keeps the velocity inside the piping much higher, preventing the build-up of urine crystals and other pipe clogging issues that occur when lower velocity is present while passing the material thru the piping.

-The pump seal in a non-mechanical seal.
+The pump seal is a non-mechanical seal.
 Does not leak or need replacement when worn to operate.
 The pump seal should never get in the way of using the pump for vacuum creation or tank discharging.